 When you initially think of fishing around Port Fairy you can’t help but think of targeting large barrel tuna offshore in the Bass straight.
-But rest assure there is plenty of good fishing within the town for land based anglers and kayakers.
-The Moyne River starts at the entrance and runs through the township and goes on for a further 80 kilometers.
+But rest assure there is plenty of good fishing within the town for land-based anglers and kayakers.
+The Moyne River starts at the entrance and runs through the township and goes on for a further 80 kilometres.
 It’s a change of pace but still has plenty of good fishing.
 There are plenty of scattered jetties perfect for fishing.
 Here you can target bream, mullet and estuary perch and at the river mouth, you can still catch gummy sharks, snapper, barracoota, whiting, flathead, salmon, squid and mulloway.

 At Moyne River, you can catch

 Fishing with vibes and blades is a great option here as it allows you to target multiple species at once.
 These cast a fair distance, work well along drop-offs and can be fished slowly with hops, lifts and pauses.
 Good options here would include eco gear VX35s, strike pro micro vibe, Berkley big eye blades and TT switchblades.
 Lightly weighted soft plastics work well in the shallows where you flicking towards the banks or areas between 3 and 5 meters deep.
 Shallow diving hard body lures also work well.